ofqwx/form/README.md

 # Wooga Form

-Library to create generic React controlled forms
+A simple library to create generic React controlled forms.

 # Table of Contents